‘Teen Mom 2’s Producers Share Why They Added A Fifth Mom For The New Season

 Briana DeJesus has recently made headlines for supposedly owning a gun to protect herself against her felon ex.
 Evidently, her mother attempted to file a restraining order against her, alleging the reality star had a deadly weapon, but the case was thrown out due to insufficient evidence.

 DeJesus is also already good friends with Kailyn Lowry’s ex, Javi Marroquin.
 The pair were seen on vacation with DeJesus’ sister, Brittany via Snapchat.
-Due the nature of many of the snaps (Javi taking picture of Brittany in bed and Javi and Brittany together at a bar), several people are lead to believe that Javi and Brittany are currently in a relationship.
+Due to the nature of many of the snaps (Javi taking a picture of Brittany in bed and Javi and Brittany together at a bar), several people are lead to believe that Javi and Brittany are currently in a relationship.
 This would a crossover element that previously hasn’t been seen before on Teen Mom 2.

 While opening up the “fourth wall” to the producers has added a different dynamic to the series, a couple who has met and started dating from the show would add an entirely different dimension never seen before.